Fitzroy Bulldogs

 The Fitzroy Bulldogs was a proposed Australian rules football club which was to have formed from the merger between the Fitzroy Lions and the Footscray Bulldogs, and was to have competed in the Victorian Football League from 1990.
 The merger was arranged in October 1989 to avert the imminent financial collapse of the Footscray Football Club, but it was abandoned within three weeks of its announcement after Footscray supporters raised almost A$2 million and secured sponsorship and funding to ensure their club's solvency and viability into the future.

 Background

 Until the 1980s, the Victorian Football League was one of seven nominally equivalent top-level state-based Australian rules football competitions in Australia that were administered at a national level by the National Football League.
-However, the higher population and greater money available in Melbourne meant the VFL was the de facto highest level of competition in Australia, with the ability to attract the strongest players from interstate.
-Throughout the 1980s, the VFL began to expand to teams based outside Victoria: the league had looked to establish a new club in Sydney in 1982 before the South Melbourne Football Club elected to relocate there instead (becoming the Sydney Swans), and newly established clubs based in Perth (the West Coast Eagles) and south-eastern Queensland (the Brisbane Bears) were admitted to the league in 1987.
+However, the higher population and greater money available in Melbourne, the birthplace of the code, meant the VFL was the de facto highest level of competition in Australia, with the ability to attract the strongest players from interstate.
+Throughout the 1980s, the VFL began to expand outside Victoria: the league had looked to establish a new club in Sydney in 1982 before South Melbourne elected to relocate there instead (becoming the Sydney Swans), and newly established clubs based in Perth (the West Coast Eagles) and south-eastern Queensland (the Brisbane Bears) were admitted to the league in 1987.
 Thus, the VFL was becoming a national competition.